 If you’re interested in volunteering be sure to give us a shout!
-Please contact our Production Manager, Sandra Mannila, at email@example.com.
+Please contact us at email@example.com.

 We are currently looking to fill positions for Summer Job Students, plus a one-year contract as an Office Manager Trainee.
 Please see below for more details on these two separate job postings.